Wolverine ready for return as Group One target looms

 “She is naturally fit and won’t have lost too much during the time away,” he said.

-“At this stage she will probably have a trial somewhere and an gallop as well, then go straight into the Group One from there.
+“At this stage she will probably have a trial somewhere and an exhibition gallop as well, then go straight into the Group One from there.

 “I expect her to be very competitive, especially as she won’t have to travel like we did when taking them on at Ellerslie.”